• Skip to primary navigation

 • Portion with a medium-sized scooper and place on baking sheet.

-• Allow to cool on baking sheet.
+• Allow to cool completely on the baking sheet before removing.

 Video